-In 2017, a start-up announced a bold and simple plan: develop the world’s greenest battery cell and establish one of Europe’s largest battery factories.
+In 2017, a start-up announced a bold and simple plan: develop the world’s greenest battery cell and establish a European supply of batteries to enable the future of energy.
 Here is the story of Northvolt.

 The verdict of the IPCC report in late 2018 was unequivocal: the world needs to act within 12 years in order to avoid catastrophe.

 Six years previously, Peter Carlsson and Paolo Cerruti met at Tesla’s factory in Fremont, California.
 They had both recently joined the company to head up supply chain operations.

 Peter had joined Tesla from NXP Semiconductors in Singapore, and before that Sony Ericsson in Sweden.
 He holds almost two decades’ experience working in manufacturing, purchasing and supply chain operations.